 The patient’s concerns should never be overlooked.
 A diagnosis of asthma can be a significant life event and provoke a variety of worries.
 Asking the patient if they have any concerns before beginning your explanation allows you to specifically tailor what is most relevant to the patient, placing them at the centre of the explanation.
 The “ICE” (ideas, concerns and expectations) format, can provide a useful structure for exploring this area further.

-Expectations – What is the patient hoping to get out of seeing you today?
+What is the patient hoping to get out of the consultation today?

 Tip: Use the mnemonic “Normally We Can Probably Manage” to help you remember the structure of explaining a disease.

 “When you breathe in, air travels from your mouth down deep into your lungs through a sequence of smaller and smaller tubes that resemble the branches of a tree.
 When the air reaches the smallest of these tubes, your body absorbs the oxygen from the air into your blood.
 Oxygen is then used to power all of the cells in your body.”

 What is asthma?